- Published: 1977

 There are some flashes of great writing and the outlines of the story are totally workable, but the framing and execution just aren’t there.

 This is the big question that I like to ask after every book I read.
 What is this story really about?
 What’s the defining theme?
 For every Stephen King book, this is the section where I’ll get into the one or two themes that stood out the most.
 It’s not exhaustive, but very much about how I personally encountered the story.

 What I think King is trying to get at in Rage is that even psychopaths have a backstory and a reason for their actions.
 Regardless of how messed up those reasons are, there’s not a murderous criminal out there who went from fully emotionally stable to psychotic overnight.

 Rage, hopefully, is less about making an excuse for someone’s actions than about simply seeking to understand the why, if for no other reason than providing some sense of closure for the victims rather than making them live in a fog of random senselessness forever.

-There’s always good reason to find the backstory, not to displace any amount of guilt from the perpetrator, but simply because understanding the full story—in any life scenario—is the better way to approach the world.
+There’s always good reason to find the backstory, not to displace any amount of guilt, but simply because understanding the full story—in any life scenario—is the better way to approach the world.